Jewish Renewal: Ordination

+combines low-residency and residential / retreat-based components.

+See List of rabbinical schools § Other denominations.

-AOP offers both a Master of Divinity degree and Doctor of Ministry Degree in cooperation with New York Theological Seminary (NYTS).
+Previously, AOP also offered these students a Master of Divinity and Doctor of Ministry in cooperation with the now defunct New York Theological Seminary (NYTS).

 Criticism and response

 New Age Judaism

 Jewish Renewal has been criticized for emphasizing individual spiritual experience and New Age practices over communal norms and Jewish textual literacy.

 The ALEPH website offers the following response:

 Jewish Renewal is sometimes referred to as "New Age" by people who do not know that meditation, dance, chant, and mysticism have been present in Judaism throughout the ages and not, as some mistakenly believe, patched on to Judaism from other cultures or made up out of whole cloth.
 Sadly, some of our authentic, time-honored beliefs and practices have been lost to assimilation, leaving many contemporary Jews largely unaware of them.
 This is a major reason why so many spiritually sensitive Jews have sought spiritual expression in other faith traditions.
 It is an important part of ALEPH's mission to make the "hidden" treasures of Judaism known and accessible to these seekers.